marcgg/marcgg.github.com/_posts/2015-09-30-automate-repetitive-tasks.md

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/automation.png" alt="Automating tasks overkill" style="padding: 20px; width: 420px;"/><em>via <a href="https://xkcd.com/1319/">xkcd</a></em></div>

-Personally, I think that the following graph by [Jon Udell][1] is closer to a real life and effective way of thinking of the link between automation and time.
+Personally, I think that the following graph by [Jon Udell][1] is closer to a real life and effective way of thinking of the link between automation and etime.
 Of course it's also less funny than the xkcd one but that's fine.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/automation-real-win.png" alt="Agility and iterating on automating tasks" style="padding: 20px; width: 420px;"/></em></div>